 Furthermore, by optimizing the T&L experience, you’ll help faculty convey their valuable knowledge & skills more effectively and efficiently.
 This, in turn, will help improve the efficiency of student learning by helping faculty avoid repeated oversights relating to methods of instruction and teaching approaches.

 Regular polling will also enable instructors to tailor their methodologies to the constantly shifting needs of a rapidly changing population of students (with diverse backgrounds & priorities).
 This will not go unnoticed by your student body, as doing so will further augment their perception that your institution cares about them as individuals.

 Students will no longer see course evaluations as a means to improve the education experience for their classroom successors; instead, regular in-term surveys & polls will be perceived as tools to improve their current classroom experience (further reinforcing the inherent value of learning communities and the culture of continuous improvement).

 While the problem of student retention is a cause for concern, the outlook is not entirely gloomy.
-In the battle to tackle some of the most prominent influencers on student retention (poor attendance, student isolation, and low engagement, etc.), the solutions might be closer and more readily available than you think.
-As cliché as it sounds, the answer lies not in what tools you use but how you use them.
+In the battle to tackle some of the most prominent influencers on student retention (poor attendance, student isolation, low engagement, etc.), the solutions might be closer and more readily available than you think.
+As cliché as it sounds, the answer lies not in what tools you use but in how you use them.

 Couple this with a revolutionary shift in how your institution views and promotes the knowledge-feedback exchange, and you will be well on your way to building a culture of continuous improvement whose foundation is built on the premise of friendliness and care.
-Soon, your institution will start to be perceived as an environment that values the student voice, open-communication and collaborative problem-solving, where a student can truly feel like they belong.
+Soon, your institution will start to be perceived as an environment that values the student voice, open communication, and collaborative problem-solving, where a student can truly feel like they belong.

-Blue•Course evaluations•Higher education•Student Journey Analytics•
+Blue•Course evaluations•Higher education•Student insight solutions•